Skip to main content

 Real-World Connection Children use weather observations when choosing clothes, planning recess, gardening, traveling, and preparing for storms.

 Fun Fact!
-Meteorologists use tools such as thermometers and satellites to help make weather forecasts.
+Meteorologists use tools such as thermometers and satellites to help make weather forecasts, which is one reason forecasts are based on evidence instead of guesswork.